lorenries/lries.com/site/content/writing/installing-node-tiddlywiki-on-an-ubuntu-vps.md

 ## Prerequisites

-A VPS running the following:
+A VPS with the following:

 * Ubuntu 16.04
 * Apache 2.4.18